mrcgibb9876-hash/steam-shader-compiler/README.md

 # Shader Pre-Cache

+Real-world results
+Before running this tool, Steam’s shader cache sat at around 5,000 MB — the typical result of Steam’s passive background pre-caching.
+After one run, the compiled pipeline cache grew to nearly 60,000 MB — a 12× increase in fully compiled, hardware-specific pipelines ready to load instantly on next launch.
+That difference is pipelines that would otherwise have been compiled on-demand, mid-frame, while you’re playing.
+Every one of those is a hitch you’ll never see.
+Check your own cache size right now:

+du -sh ~/.local/share/Steam/steamapps/shadercache/

+Run it again after using this tool.
+The difference tells the whole story

 **Pre-compile Vulkan pipeline shaders for your Steam games — eliminate stutter before you ever launch a game.**

 ![Platform](https://img.shields.io/badge/platform-Linux-blue?style=flat-square)